asusgup/craft-demo-repos/README.md

 * If Kafka server is unavailable, then the messages are written to DynamoDB (To have resilient and fault tolerant architecture).

+* If the ambiguous messages  in DynamoDB are non-retriable, then those events can be considered as stale events and appropriate notification/alerts can be triggered to the concerned teams.
+These messages can then be deleted from DynamoDB.
 * A Retry producer Lambda Function is configured to retry sending the messages from DynamoDB., if retriable to Kafka topics once it is available.

-* Ambiguous messages in DynamoDB are further analyzed by a Retry Lambda Function utility. if they can be retried sending to kafka.

-* A Retry producer Lambda Function is configured to retry sending the messages from DynamoDB., if retriable to Kafka topics once it is available.
+* Kafka availability can be tracked using AWS cloudwatch, Once available all retrievable messages are sent to kafka.
 * Consumer Applications consume messages from kafka topics, and stores the raw, flattened json data in Raw S3 Bucket.
 * The Spark Batch Job can read the data from S3 raw bucket, transform the data and write into target table in delta lake format.

-* The Spark Stream Job can read data from S3 raw bucket in real-time, transform and write into Target table in delta lake format.
+* The Spark Streaming Job can read data from S3 raw bucket in real-time, transform and write into Target table in delta lake format.

-* If the ambiguous messages  in DynamoDB are non-retriable, then those events can be considered as stale events and appropriate notification/alerts can be triggered to the concerned teams.
-These messages can then be deleted from DynamoDB.

 # Managed services used in the design